surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

   - 64-bit AU or VST-compatible host application

 To install, run the packaged installer.
-You will be given the option of automatically installing the AU `Surge XT.component` and the VST3 `Surge XT.vst3` to their correct locations.
+You will be given the option of automatically installing the AU `Surge XT.component` and the VST3 or CLAP to their correct locations.
 The factory patches and wavetables will also be automatically installed.

 Running the packaged installer will install Surge for all of the users of your